 Through careful and thorough data analysis and a range of assessment principles we will endeavour to maximise the impact of our Pupil Premium Grant spending.

-Please read the documentation below which gives details of our Pupil Premium Grant and how we spent the funding in the academic year 2015/16.
+Please read the information below which gives details of our Pupil Premium Grant and how we spent the allocated funding during the academic year 2016/17.
+There is also a link to details as to how we are spending the current year's allocation.

 Click here for more information.